 TheGenealogist vs. Ancestry DNA

-At the moment Ancestry DNA only offer the most basic DNA testing, autosomal.
-So if you want to know a lot more about your ancestors then TheGenealogist is a better choice for you.
+At the moment Ancestry DNA only offers the most basic DNA testing, autosomal.
+So, if you want to know a lot more about your ancestors then TheGenealogist is a better choice for you.

 There are varying levels of pricing with TheGenealogist, depending on what kind of test that you decide to buy.
 The pricing in my opinion is a bit high compared to Ancestry.